Brewton, Alabama: Former Town of Alco (c1885/1888-1897)

 Within Brewton is the former incorporated town of Alco.
 It existed from the mid-to-late 1880s (exact incorporation date uncertain) until it was dissolved as a town in 1897.
 The name was derived from the Alabama Lumber Company.
 It was located just southwest of Brewton & the junction of Burnt Corn & Murder Creeks 31°05′50.6″N 87°05′07.9″W. The name of the town still lives on today on the names of the churches (Alco Baptist Church & Alco United Methodist Church) and Alco Road.
 Pilgrim's Rest Cemetery, one of the oldest in Escambia County, is located across from the United Methodist Church and mentions Alco on its historic marker.
 Alco was annexed into Brewton on June 31, 1945.

 Historic Demographics

 Government

 The city government consists of a part-time mayor elected at-large and a five-member part-time city council elected from districts.
 Brewton utilizes a city school system.

 Culture and special events

 The annual Alabama Blueberry Festival is held at Jennings Park and downtown Brewton.
 Prior to 2006 it was held on the campus of Jefferson Davis Community College.

 The Thomas E. McMillan Museum is housed on the campus of the Jefferson Davis Community College.
 It was founded in 1979 to chronicle life in Escambia County, Alabama.
-The museum includes items from 10,000-year-old fossils, to a fireside popcorn popper and a display of cameras.